EgrSlv/ML3_Validation/README.md

    4. Time series split, where k and date_field are input parameters, returns list of train and test indices.

 5. Cross-validation comparison
    1. Apply all the validation methods implemented above to our dataset.
+To apply Stratified algorithm you should preprocess target.
    2. Apply the appropriate methods from sklearn.
    3. Compare the resulting feature distributions for the training part of the dataset between sklearn and your implementation.
    4. Compare all validation schemes.
 Choose the best one.
 Explain your choice.